katharinalisalin/demo-bug-template/docs/contributing/adding-a-translation.md

 We have created a new issue template to make contributing translations for new languages as simple as possible.
 It is the result of our experience with +50 language contributions and updates over the last couple of years.
-The language contribution process was simplifed and the new template consists of the following parts:
+The language contribution process was simplified, and the new template consists of the following parts:

 - [Title]